umudikk/fookie/README.md

 # Fookie JS
-### FookieJS creates a API using JSON schema.
+### FookieJS creates an API using JSON schema.

 #### Featues
+ - Write clean and less code.
+ - Low test cost.
+ - Default health check and metrics.
- - Create delete or edit your API on runtime
+ - Create, delete or edit your API on runtime.
- - Store your schemas in database
+ - Store your schemas in database.
  - Auto generated methods (post , delete , patch , count , schema, get , getAll)
- - Supports custom methods
+ - Supports custom methods.
- - MongoDB and PostgreSQL support
+ - NoSQL and SQL support.(NoSQL is cooming soon)
+ - Trim unauthorized fields.
+ - Just take the fields you need.
+(Like a graphql)
  - Request Life Cycle
+ - Everything is a plugin.
  - Routines
  - Deafult models, rules, roles, filters, effects, modifies and methods.
 ## Last Version